jrp244/byu-cs324/lab-socket-hunt/README.md

 end with a null byte, so they can be used with `printf()`.

-### Socket Information - standard error (optional)
+### Socket Information - standard error (Extra Credit)

 This output is _optional_ but might be helpful and/or interesting to you.
+You will also get extra credit.

 Note: you will find working code examples for this section and others in the [sockets homework assignment](https://github.com/cdeccio/byu-cs324-w2022/tree/master/hw-sockets).